What Is Net Working Capital? How to Calculate and Formula

 Why Is Net Working Capital Important?

-Net working capital is important because it tells a business’s decision-makers whether or not the business is able to cover all of its expenses.
+Net working capital reveals to a business’s decision-makers whether or not the business is able to cover all of its expenses.
+Plus, knowing how much working capital you need to maintain sufficient functionality is pivotal to avoiding challenges that you can’t financially recover from.

 There are some who believe that a company’s net working capital shouldn’t be too high, though, since a large number of unspent assets could mean that the business isn’t making the most of what it has and pushing as hard as it could be for growth.